cyphar/dotfiles/README.md

 ## Download ##
 When cloning my git, ensure that you:
 ```
-git clone --recursive git://github.com/cyphar/dotfiles.git
+git clone --recursive <the git url>
 ```

 ## Install ##
-Run the script `install.sh` in the root of the project to install my configs.
+Run the script `install` in the root of the project to install my configs.

 ## Requirements ##
 You NEED the following packages to ensure that my configs will work properly: